Important change - December 2019

 Taco can also embed your Google Calendar, as described below.

-To connect Google Tasks and/or Gmail with Taco, from the Connectors page, click “Google.”
-You’ll see a page to choose services:
+To connect Google Tasks (and indirectly, Gmail) with Taco, from the Connectors page, click “Google.”
+Google will present a confirmation page like this:

 Note: Taco links to tasks by using the domain name of the related

 This works well with one account per domain name, such as a work account